KristofVanstappen/3bot/specs/androidapp.md

 ## Functionality
 Besides a webview to open 3bot web interface, the app will provide functionality to login through TOTP either on PC or web comparable to banking apps.

+### Apps

+Users have an overview of the purchased apps.
+They can buy new apps by clicking the + sign.
+When purchasing a new app, android will install a new app on the device.
+A shortcut will be created on the homescreen.
+The purchased app is also added in apps in the 3bot.

+Available apps:
+ * Web shell
+ * Browser in browser
+ * WebRtc server ( co-work)
+ * Easy to create chat bots (co-work??)

+### Wallets
+ * Add / upload wallet
+ * Overiew wallets
+ * Orders
+ * Order history

+### Profile
+* Mechanism to change personal id info
+* Change info

 ## User stories

 ### As an Android user, start Jimber Security App